nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ## 2. Implementation
 This section will describe how the main features of the application are implemented.

+### 2.2 Mark and Unmark feature
+#### 2.2.1 Current Implementation

+The mark and unmark feature is implemented using the <code>MarkCommand</code> and <code>UnmarkCommand</code> class which extends the main <code>Command</code> class with an index representing that of the item to be marked or unmarked as bought in the list

 ### 2.1 Delete feature
 #### 2.1.1 Current implementation